Proudly presented by Atrium Health.

 What to drink: A Cherry Lemon Sundrop Negroni Slushie ($8) or a Subterranean Spritz — vodka, smoked pineapple, falernum, agave, key lime and lime La Croix ($10)

-Kind of a big deal: Hello, Sailor and Kindred owner, Joe Kindred was recently named a 2019 James Beard Award Semi-Finalist for “Best Chef: Southeast”
+Kind of a big deal: Hello, Sailor and Kindred owner, Joe Kindred was recently named a 2020 James Beard Award Semi-Finalist for “Best Chef: Southeast” (he also nominated for the award in 2019).

 Stats: 10,400 acres of forest.
 86 miles of trail.
 4 waterfalls.
 2 hours from Charlotte.